top of page

 • See for yourself the excesses of the tourist industry

-• Place of the worst tourist offers in Berlin
+• The site of some of the worst tourist offerings in Berlin

 • A disguised historical symbol